eaardal/pretty-logrus/README.md

   - `--trunc message=mytext`: Print everything up until the first occurrence of the phrase 'mytext' in the message field.
   - `--trunc message="stop it"`: Print everything up until the first occurrence of the phrase 'stop it' in the message field.
   - `--trunc message=" "`: Print everything up until the first empty space in the message field.
-- `--where <field>=<value>`: Only show log messages where the value occurs.
+- `--where <field>=<value> | -W`: Only show log messages where the value occurs.
 Several usage examples:
   - `--where <field>=<value>`: Only show log messages where the specific field has the given value
   - `--where <field>=<value>,<field>=<value>`: Specify multiple conditions separated by comma
   - `--where <value>`: Only show log messages where the value occurs in any data field or the message field.
 Value can be a partial phrase or text.
-- `--highlight-key <field>`: Highlight the key of the field in the output.
+- `--highlight-key <field> | -K`: Highlight the key of the field in the output.
 Field name can have leading and/or trailing wildcard `*`.
 By default, this is displayed in bold red text.
 Styles can be overridden in the [configuration file](./CONFIG_FILE_SPEC.md).
-- `--highlight-value <field value>`: Highlight the value of the field in the output.
+- `--highlight-value <field value> | -V`: Highlight the value of the field in the output.
 Field value can have leading and/or trailing wildcard `*`.
 By default, this is displayed in bold red text.
 Styles can be overridden in the [configuration file](./CONFIG_FILE_SPEC.md).

+### Wildcard `*`

+Several flags support the wildcard `*` to match several fields at once.

+Usage:

+- Leading: `--arg "*foo"` will match phrases ending with "foo" (case sensitive).
+- Trailing: `--arg "foo*"` will match phrases starting with "foo" (case sensitive).
+- Both: `--arg "*foo*"` will match phrases containing "foo" (case sensitive).

+Gotcha 1: You might need to quote the string:

+`--arg labels.* ` might give the output `zsh: no matches found: labels.*` whereas `--arg "labels.*"` will filter on fields beginning with the phrase "labels.".

+Gotcha 2: it's case sensitive.
+For example when searching for values with `--highlight-value` like `--highlight-value "my-service*"`, "my-service" will be matched as-is.

 ## Configuration file